20A31A0583/projectr/README.md

 project demo video link -

-Azure technologies used for Project
+Azure technologies used for Project:
 Static web apps
 Health bot

-## Functionalities of web application😃
+## Functionalities of web application:
 -Latest and Updated of cases, deaths, vaccinations.
 -Vaccination Information: Also provided information about the COVID-19 vaccines.
 -Have an aesthetically visual affect and architecture.